Jihadists join Aleppo fight, eye Islamic state, surgeon says

 "What people have to know is that the number of dead is a far cry from what's been announced.
 I'd say you have to multiply by two to get the real figure."

 The Syrian Observatory for Human Rights says that more than 23,000 people have been killed in the uprising.
-More than 200,000 Syrians have fled to neighboring Turkey, Jordan, Iraq and Lebanon.
+More than 200,000 Syrians have fled to neighbouring Turkey, Jordan, Iraq and Lebanon.

 Beres, who entered Syria via Turkey's northern border, said he had also seen signs that Ankara was trying to stop Syrians crossing the border.